Jonathan2251/lbd/_sources/about.txt

   Code generation and execution flow

-The upper half of :numref:`about-f1` is the work flow and software package of a computer program be generated and executed.
+The top part of :numref:`about-f1` is the work flow and software package of a computer program be generated and executed.
 IR stands for Intermediate Representation.
-The lower half is this book's work flow and software package of the toolchain extended implementation based on llvm.
+The middle part is this book's work flow.
 Except clang, the other blocks need to be extended for a new backend development (Many backend extending clang too, but Cpu0 backend has not this need at this point).
 This book implement the yellow boxes part.
 The green parts of this figure, lld